How to Send a Rejection Letter After an Interview (+ Templates)

 Read more: Writing a Cover Letter: Tips and Examples.
 3. Prepare for the interview.
 Reapplying for a position after being previously rejected demonstrates a strong interest in the position and company.
 It also emphasizes that you're personally driven and not easily swayed by rejection, both of which are appealing to employers.

-5. How To Write a Professional Rejection Letter (+ FREE Samples)
+10. How to Write a Job Rejection Letter Professionally

 1. Create an informative subject line.
 When sending your rejection letter by email, write a simple subject line that stands out in the candidate's inbox.
 It can include your company's name and the position title so they know the purpose of the email.
 Example: "PointBooster - Open Credit Analyst Position".